To deliver a runtime application correctly, you need two distinct phases: the build phase, and the run time phase.

 You may have developed or inherited a program with a control file which loads your application, initializes and starts it successfully in the LispWorks IDE, but which fails when used as a delivery script.
 For example it might run code which relies on multiprocessing.

-To correctly deliver this program as a LispWorks runtime application you will need to remove those forms from the control file which do runtime initialization, and move them to the runtime by adding them to the start-up function.
+To correctly deliver this program as a LispWorks runtime application you will need to remove those forms from the control file which do run time initialization, and cause them to occur at run time by adding them to the start-up function.
 Take care to preserve the order of initializations when you do this.